dan-r/HomeAssistant-Ohme/README.md

 # Ohme EV Charger for Home Assistant

-A basic integration for interacting with Ohme EV Chargers.
+An integration for interacting with Ohme EV Chargers.

 This is an unofficial integration.
 I have no affiliation with Ohme besides owning one of their EV chargers.